Canadiantic/How-to-make-a-RC-car/Tutorial.md

-# How to make a RC car
+# How to make a remote control car
 ## A comprehensive tutorial on how to create a remote controlled car using arduinos.

-This guide outlines how to setup the controller and motorised components of an RC vehicle, this guide can be used as part of an outline for how to create a DIY remote control car.
-Now if you haven’t checked out the tutorial on how to create wireless communications we’d recommend you check it out → [Here](https://github.com/Canadiantic/How-to-make-a-RC-car/blob/master/Tutorial.md)
+Wireless communication used to control vechiles has been around for awichle, unfortunaltly understanding and actually implementing this is difficult especially when many tutorials are hard to find and convaluted.
+This tutorial aim to caters for people with limited programming and electronic understanding to give them that much desired knowledge.
+In this guide will show you how to setup controls and motorised components to create an RC vehicle.
+This tutorial will teach you the basics of  Now if you haven’t checked out the tutorial on how to create wireless communications we’d recommend you check it out → [Here](https://github.com/Canadiantic/How-to-make-a-RC-car/blob/master/Tutorial.md)
  -Its not compulsory to complete this tutorial but it will give you a better idea of how the RC car functions.

 ## Components: